modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 You can check the `Amazon EC2 pricing`_ .

-You can manually create AWS EC2 instances and configure them or just use the `Ray autoscaler` to create and initialize a Ray cluster on Amazon Web Service (AWS) using `Modin's Ray cluster setup config`_ .
+You can manually create AWS EC2 instances and configure them or just use the `Ray autoscaler` to create and initialize a Ray cluster on AWS using `Modin's Ray cluster setup config`_ .
-You can read more about how to modify `Ray's autoscaler options`_ .
+You can read more about how to modify the file on `Ray's autoscaler options`_ .

-Detailed instructions can be found in `Ray's cluster docs`_.
+More details on how to launch a Ray cluster can be found on `Ray's cluster docs`_.

 To start up the Ray cluster, run the following command in your terminal: